How to Quick Pickle Fruits & Vegetables: A Quick Guide to Refrigerator Pickling

 Words Erin Zimmer

 Have tons of fresh produce and don’t want it to go to waste?
-Make the most of your summer veggies by quick pickling them in the fridge.
+Make the most of your veggies by quick pickling them in the fridge.
 It’s easier than you’d think, and super delicious too.
 Read on to find out everything you need to know.

 For pickling newbies, the thought of boiling jars and making sure lids are sealed properly can be a bit intimidating.
 That’s why we’re all about quick-pickling when we need a quick pickle fix.
-We chatted with Marisa McClellan of the popular site Food in Jars for her tips on how to maximize that summertime goodness and spice up your salads and pizzas with some easy-to-pickle produce.
+We chatted with Marisa McClellan of the popular site Food in Jars for her tips on how to maximize veggie goodness and spice up your salads and pizzas with some easy-to-pickle produce.

 Choose Produce at Peak Ripeness